Introduction

 them even less will probably result in more cheating and less authors

-overall - the bookshops and publishers have forgotten that without
+overall - the bookshops, publishers and ebook sellers have forgotten

 pay to authors has forced many into self-publishing but for

-most this does not work either as the report comments that 40% of all
+most this does not work either as the report also comments that 40% of

 publishers (mainly self-publishers) are effectively locked out of the